 - Build background knowledge about the disability/disabilities represented in the readings.
 Initiate a discussion about the myths and misconceptions about disabilities.
 To do this, you may ask students to make cards with the word “true” on one side and “false” on the other.
 Then list 5–7 true and false statements about a specific disability and as you read aloud each statement, ask students to hold up “true” or “false” for each one.
 Be sure to have authoritative sources to debunk the myths.

 - Facilitate literature discussions.
 You may use the questions below as a guide.
 (The criteria for the Schneider Family Book Award website offer more information.)

 - Does the book portray an emotional, mental or physical disability as part of a multi-faceted and full life, or something to be pitied or a challenge to be overcome?

 - Compare and contrast the facts about a disability with the representation of that disability in a story.

 - Discuss stereotypes and tropes of characters with disabilities.
 Use TV and movie clips.

 - Incorporate informational news stories and videos, field experiences, visiting experts and hands-on activities to enrich and deepen understanding.
-Here are a few resources to start with:
+Here is one place to start: